uapasha/slamdata-docs/source/administration-guide.rst

       * Chrome v 51 or newer
       * Safari v 9 or newer
       * Internet Exlorer 10 or newer
-  * Target Datasources
+  * Target Datasources (for analytics)
       * MongoDB 2.6 or newer

 SlamData Standard Edition and SlamData Advanced Edition store configuration data in a metastore database.
+This should not be confused with Target data sources.

-By default this is Java H2 but SlamData can be configured to use PostgreSQL.
-The Open Source community versions do not have this requirement.
+By default the metastore is Java H2 but SlamData can be configured to use PostgreSQL.
+The Open Source community versions use a file called ``quasar-config.json`` to store server configuration data.

-  * Metastore Datasources (SlamData Standard and Advanced Editions only)
+  * Metastore Datasources (for server configuration data)
       * H2 Java SQL Database
           * included with SlamData
       * PostgreSQL 9.x